An AML Mom’s View on Human Trafficking

 Until now I have presented my AML view on human trafficking.
 But, besides being an AML specialist, I am also a mother of two.
 And the mother’s view on human trafficking is invariably more dramatic.

-girl-with-balloonsMany parents consider that making their children aware of the dangers around them means destroying their innocence.
-They consider that telling children about the possibility of being kidnapped might frighten them and they would like their children to live in a fairy world as long as possible.
-I believe that, on the contrary, by informing our children of the perils around them we protect, not destroy their innocence.
+As a mother, I cannot leave things like that.
+I have already talked to my older son, although he is not even 7 years old. girl-with-balloonsMany parents consider that making children aware of the dangers around them means destroying their innocence.
+I believe that on the contrary, by informing our children of the perils around them we protect, not destroy their innocence.

 • If someone ever tries to take him by force he must scream, struggle, fight and bite as hard as he can so that people can notice that something is wrong.